Big Time or Bust

-Big Time or Bust is a 1933 American comedy-drama directed by Sam Newfield, which stars Regis Toomey, Gloria Shea, and Walter Byron.
+Big Time or Bust is a 1933 American comedy-drama film directed by Sam Newfield, which stars Regis Toomey, Gloria Shea, and Walter Byron.

 Plot

 Jimmy Kane is a high diver in a carnival, with his wife, Betty Roberts as his assistant.
 Before every dive she yells up to him, "Okay, big boy!"
 When the carnival closes he decides to travel to New York City and attempt to make it in the big time.
 However, when they arrive in the city, Kane struggles to get into a show which takes advantage of his diving skills.
 To make ends meet, Betty takes a position as a singer in a nightclub.
 She attracts the attention of a handsome playboy, John Hammond.
 Hammond convinces a theatrical producer to cast her in his next Broadway musical, in which she becomes a huge success.

 As Betty's career takes off, Kane becomes more and more hurt and resentful that they are living off of her earnings.
 As the two drift apart, Betty and Hammond drift closer together.
 In addition to Hammond, Betty is also the center of attention of many other men.
 As Kane begins to hear rumors of Betty and Hammond having an affair, his morale drops even further.
 Hammond, an avowed playboy, falls in love with Betty, and gives her an engraved bracelet to show the depth of his affection.
 When Kane finds the bracelet, he suspects the worst, and leaves, heading back to the country to find a job in a rural carnival.

 When Betty learns where he has gone, she is distraught, and is determined to find him.
 Kane gains employment in a carnival, but as he is about to make his dive, he realizes he has lost his nerve.
 He is about to climb down in disgrace when he hears a voice from below yelling up to him, "Okay, big boy!"
 Looking down, he sees Betty looking up at him.
 He completes his dive successfully, and when he reunites with Betty, she vows to give up her career so the two of them can be together.